drvinceknight/Nashpy/README.md

 # Nash: a python library for the computation of equilibria of 2 player strategic games.

-**This is a library with simple dependencies (it only requires numpy and scipy) so that it is pip installable: if you want to do sophisticated equilibria computation YOU SHOULD use [gambit](https://github.com/gambitproject/gambit).**

-This is an implementation of the following algorithms for equilibria of 2 player
+This library implements the following algorithms for Nash equilibria on 2 player
 games:

 - Support enumeration
 - Best response polytope vertex enumeration
 - Lemke Howson algorithm

+**Nashpy**'s has a simple set of Python dependencies: it only requires `numpy` and `scipy` so is straightforward to install on all operating systems.

 ## Installation

-The easiest way to install is from pypi:
+**By design Nashpy** is easy to install: the easiest way to install is from
+pypi:

 ```bash
 $ pip install nashpy